-Attendance Policies
+Attendance Policy

-In the learning process of any student, attendance is a significant factor.
-A student's academic progress can be severely compromised if he or she is not in continuous contact with the program's educational structure.
-Students are expected to attend classes on the assigned day and time.
-In the event that a student is forced to be absent for any reason, it is recommended that the student inform the instructor, in advance if possible, to determine how and when the coursework will be made up.
+Students are expected to attend classes as scheduled.
+In the event that a student is forced to be absent for any reason, it is recommended that the student consults with the instructor, in advance if possible, to establish how and when to make up missed coursework.
 There are no charges to make up work.
+If absences exceed 20% in a calendar month, the student's academic advisor will be notified, and the student will be subject to administrative review.